sosia-dev/sosia/docs/tutorial/usage.rst

     Filtering 772 candidates...
     Downloading information for 772 candidates...
     100%|████████████████████████████████████████████████████████████████████████████████████| 8/8 [02:07<00:00,  9.58s/it]
-    ... left with 560 candidates in main field (BUSI) ... left with 557 candidates with sufficient total publications (6) Querying Scopus for information for 557 authors...
+    ... left with 560 candidates with same main discipline (BUSI) ... left with 557 candidates with sufficient total publications (6) Querying Scopus for information for 557 authors...
     100%|████████████████████████████████████████████████████████████████████████████████| 557/557 [35:46<00:00,  3.85s/it]